ember-learn/ember-blog/source/2019-12-05-countdown-to-the-new-year-ember-concurrency.md

 responsive: true
 ---

-**This is the fifth in our DecEmber series- _"Countdown to The New Year: 31 Days of Ember Addons"_.
+**This is the fifth in our DecEmber series- <span style="italics">"Countdown to The New Year: 31 Days of Ember Addons"</span>.
 We plan to highlight a new addon each day until the new year, and we hope you'll join us for the fun!**

 ## Day 5